 - strong winds pose a danger to 157 million people.

 A more recent report, The Urban Amplifier, published by the European Commission in 2018, states: “When disasters hit densely populated areas, impacts on human life, the environment, socio-economic systems and built infrastructure can be dramatic.
-Main risk drivers include rapid and unplanned urbanisation, land degradation, inequality and socio-economic poverty, and climate-induced disasters.”
+Main risk drivers include rapid and unplanned urbanization, land degradation, inequality and socio-economic poverty, and climate-induced disasters.”

 Cordaid’s Urban Resilience program in Indonesia